 - Fill in the metadata of your tracks (digital information about the music: title, performer, author, composer, producer, ISRC code…)

 A press kit is the best way to show a new listener what you and your music are all about.
-It is essentially a brochure outlining who you are as an artist and what kind of music you make, all while including information about your streaming performance, past gigs, and other accolades.
+It is essentially a brochure outlining who you are as an artist and what kind of music you make, all while including information about your streaming stats, past gigs, and other accolades.
 Getting in touch with the music director at radio stations can significantly increase your chances of getting your songs played on the air, so be ready to show them what you’re bringing to the table.

 Though it is important to cover as many of these criteria as you can, keep in mind that the most important, especially for radio play, is sound quality.
 After all, it’s the only remaining medium with no visuals!